ray-project/ray/doc/source/tune-distributed.rst

     args = parser.parse_args()
     ray.init(redis_address=args.ray_redis_address)

 After, compare single node vs cluster execution.
-Note that connecting to cluster requires a pre-existing Ray cluster to be setup already (`Manual Cluster Setup <using-ray-on-a-cluster.html>`_).
+Note that connecting to cluster requires a pre-existing Ray cluster to be started already (`Manual Cluster Setup <using-ray-on-a-cluster.html>`_).
 The script should be run on the head node of the Ray cluster.
 Below, ``tune_script.py`` can be any script that runs a Tune hyperparameter search.

 .. code-block:: bash